 A concerted, robust commitment by the U.S. to Moldova, Georgia and other former Soviet vassal states is clearly in Washington’s best interest both economically and militarily.
 A number of resolutions have been introduced in Congress to increase support for the former Soviet states; regrettably, these bills continue to languish.

-Greg Keeley is a retired Lt.
-Commander.
-He is a veteran of Iraq, Afghanistan and Pacific.
-LCDR Keeley served as Senior Advisor to Rep. Jim Saxton and Rep. Ed Royce in the U.S. Congress.
-LCDR Keeley was the National Cybersecurity Institute’s inaugural Visiting Fellow.
+Greg Keeley (@DreadnaughtUSA) is managing partner of Dreadnaught and retired lieutenant commander who served in both the U.S. and Australian Navies.
+LCDR Keeley also served as a NATO & ISAF spokesman, and as senior adviser to Rep. Jim Saxton and Rep. Ed Royce in the U.S. Congress.
+LCDR Keeley was the National Cybersecurity Institute’s inaugural visiting fellow.

 The views and opinions expressed in this commentary are those of the author and do not reflect the official position of The Daily Caller.